-Your advisory committee will make the final determination about transfer credit.
+Your doctoral/masters'/EdS advising committee will make the final determination about transfer credit.
 Up to 12 credit hours of coursework (and no more than one-third of the graded course credit hours required for a master's degree) may be transferred to a master's degree.
-Up to 48 credit hours of coursework (and no more than one-third of the graded course credit hours) may be transferred to a doctoral degree.
-All credits transferred to Clemson's graduate programs must have been completed at a regionally-accredited institution and must be verified by submission of an official transcript.
-Programs may have more restrictive policies on acceptable transfer credits clearly articulated in their graduate program handbook but may not exceed the guidelines in this policy.
+All graded credits transferred to Clemson's graduate programs must have been completed at a regionally accredited institution and must be verified by the submission of an official transcript.
+Programs may have more restrictive policies on acceptable transfer credits clearly articulated in their graduate program handbook.

 Grades earned for courses taken at institutions other than Clemson University will not be included in the student's grade point ratio.
 Valid transfer credits will appear on your transcript as credits earned.
 Under no circumstances will transfer credit be awarded for courses in which a grade lower than B (or its equivalent) has been received; courses graded on a pass/fail basis; continuing education units; courses completed outside the six-year (master's) or eight-year (doctorate) time limit for degree completion; for correspondence, extension, or in-service courses; or for concentrated courses and workshops that award credit at a rate exceeding one credit per week.
-All transfer courses listed on the GS2 Plan of Study must be courses taken for credit from a regionally accredited degree-granting institution whose scholastic reputation is acceptable to Clemson University and to your advisory committee and department.
+All transfer courses listed on the GS2 Plan of Study must be courses taken for credit from a regionally accredited degree-granting institution whose scholastic reputation is acceptable to Clemson University and your advisory committee and department.

-Procedure for student: To have courses considered for transfer, you must discuss with your major advisor and/or advisory committee your proposal to use specific courses from other institutions.
+Procedure for student: To have courses considered for transfer, you must discuss with your major adviser and/or advisory committee your proposal to use specific courses from other institutions.
 Within the guidelines established by the Graduate School, the advisory committee will identify courses acceptable for transfer and will record these courses on your GS2 Plan of Study.
 You must then have an official transcript sent from the institution(s) where credit was earned to the Office of Enrolled Student Services, 104D Sikes Hall.
 Only when courses have been verified by Enrolled Services to meet all Graduate School requirements will they be approved for application toward the degree.
 This approval should be secured as early as practical once you matriculate into a Clemson University degree program.
 The Office of Enrolled Student Services and the Graduate School have final authority to approve or deny requests for course transfer.
-No faculty or staff outside the Office of Enrolled Student Services or the Graduate School have authority to approve this type of request.
+No faculty or staff outside the Office of Enrolled Student Services or the Graduate School have the authority to approve this type of request.